 Angus Soft Fruits Ltd was established in 1994 by three growers, Lochy Porter, his father Willie and cousin James Gray.
-Their vision was to sell their fruit direct to the final customer.
-The business has expanded through working with 20 other U.K. growers and through collaboration with over 50 like minded growers globally for year round supply.
+The business has expanded through working with Angus Growers Ltd, a soft fruit producer organisation and through collaboration with over 50 like minded growers globally for year round supply.

 After National service, Willie Porter first (hand) planted 2 acres of strawberries.
 They travelled in an open lorry and sold at the Manchester fruit market.1964